algenty/flowcharting-repository/STARTED.md

   ![child 1](images/mapping_coloron_rule_child1.png)

-  Observe colors change in graph
+  Observe colors have changed in the graph
   ![state](images/coloron_mapping_child1_result.png)

-  Display the status in legend
+  Display the status in the legend
-  In the same rule, change type to string
+  In the same rule, change the field "Type" to string

-  In Value Mappings, change type to "Range to text" and enter values below :
+  In Value Mappings, change the type to "Range to text" and enter values below :
   ![range](images/getting_started_rangetext.png)